lijesh010/RoadAccidentAnalysisProject/README.md

-# Road Accident Dashboard
+# *Road Accident Dashboard
 This project aims to create a road accident dashboard for the years 2021 and 2022, providing valuable insights and key performance indicators (KPIs) related to road accidents.
 The dashboard analyzes a dataset containing information about road accidents, casualties, vehicle types, road conditions, and other relevant factors.
 The data is stored in an Excel file with the extension .xlsx.

 ## Dataset Overview
-◾ File Name: Road Accident Dataset.xlsx
+File Name: Road Accident Dataset.xlsx.
-◾ Rows: 307,974
+Rows: 307,974.
-◾ Fields/Columns: 21
+Fields/Columns: 21.

 ## Key Performance Indicators (KPIs)
 The road accident dashboard provides the following KPIs and insights: